 When Amadeo Modigliani moved to Paris in 1906, his nudes were regarded as offensive, and his style was so unique it didn’t fit any established art movements.
 On this painting, inspired by the Italian Renaissance, Paul Cézanne, and African tribal art we see everything we know Modigliani for – fine black outlines and the elongated shapes, like the long neck and nose, and the oval face with almond-shaped, unseeing eyes, which is reminiscent of a mask.
 The stylized representation avoids detail and any other objects that would reveal more about the woman.
 The painting seems to be unfinished.

-The painting is a late nude that was completed in Southern France, little less than two years before the premature death of the artist.
+The painting is a late nude that was completed in Southern France, a little less than two years before the premature death of the artist.
 This is evident in the light shades of turquoise in the background, which are typical of these years.
-In earlier works, Modigliani predominantly used dark shades of red for his backgrounds.
+In earlier works, Modigliani predominantly used dark shades of red for his background.

-Incidentally, the artist was not only well-read, but was active as a writer himself.
+Incidentally, the artist was not only well-read but was active as a writer himself.
 He wrote three novels, several theater pieces, and essays.

-Natanson frequented the haunts favored by the artistic and intellectual circles of Paris and The Natanson home on the Rue St. Florentine became a gathering place, for such cultural lights as Marcel Proust, Claude Monet, Pierre-Auguste Renoir, Odilon Redon, Paul Signac, Claude Debussy, Stéphane Mallarmé, andAndré Gide.
-What’s quite funny, Henri de Toulouse-Lautrec enjoyed playing bartender at Natanson’s parties, and became known for serving a potent cocktail — a drink of colorful layered liqueurs dubbed the Pousse-Café.This article was created with the help of Kunstmuseum Bern - thank you!
+Natanson frequented the haunts favored by the artistic and intellectual circles of Paris and The Natanson home on the Rue St. Florentine became a gathering place, for such cultural lights as Marcel Proust, Claude Monet, Pierre-Auguste Renoir, Odilon Redon, Paul Signac, Claude Debussy, Stéphane Mallarmé, and André Gide.
+What’s quite funny, Henri de Toulouse-Lautrec enjoyed playing bartender at Natanson’s parties and became known for serving a potent cocktail — a drink of colorful layered liqueurs dubbed the Pousse-Café.